voronokKita/modstothepeople/README.md

 0. unpack your mods, (give to the folders some good names if you want)
 1. put the mods and the script into '/Documents/Paradox Interactive/your game folder/mod/'
 2. run in this filder a terminal command 'python3 mttp.py'
-3. or 'python3 mttp.py [your game version] to overwrite it'
+3. or 'python3 mttp.py [your game version]' to overwrite it

 If you change your set of mods then it'll cleanup old files & records.